silentwarble/Hannibal/README.md

 ### [HTTP Profile](https://github.com/MythicC2Profiles/http)

 The HTTP profile calls back to the Mythic server over the basic, non-dynamic profile.
-Currently Hannibal only supports POST requests, User Agent, POST URI, sleep, jitter modifications.
+Currently Hannibal only supports POST requests, User Agent, POST URI, sleep, jitter modifications, and custom HTTP headers.
 Toggle key-exchange off as that is not supported.

 ## Notice